njones61/ce544/docs/unit1/09_dewatering/dewatering_class.md

 | $R$      | 500  | m     |
 | Design H | 35   | m     |

 Launch the notebook using the link above.
-Before running the code, you will need to upload the GEOJSON file to the Colab notebook.
-To do so, click on the folder icon on the left side of the notebook and then click on the upload button.

-Once you have uploaded the GEOJSON file, following the instructions in the notebook.
+You will upload the GEOJSON file using the upload button that will appear when you run one of the first cells in the notebook.
+Once you have uploaded the GEOJSON file, following the remaining instructions in the notebook.

 ## Part 1 - Manual Well Spacing